 We all started smoking cigars for one reason or another.
-Maybe it was a golf tournament that you played in with your Uncles where you had your first, or a cool fall evening around the campfire with friends that got you hooked.
+Maybe it was a golf tournament that you played in with your Uncles where you had your first smoke.
+Or, it was that cool, fall evening around the campfire with friends that got you hooked.
 Either way, you’ve now ventured into the glorious world of cigars, and are stepping your gear up a notch.
-There comes a time in our cigar smoking careers when it’s time to invest in our next big purchase, outside of cigars: a new cigar humidor.
+There comes a time in our cigar-smoking careers when it’s time to invest in our next big purchase, outside of cigars: a new cigar humidor.

 Your Humidor, and Its Accessories

-Hygrometers that come with humidors are typically of the analog variety and are not incredibly accurate – you may want to swap that out for a digital hygrometer (but if you don’t the analog is fine to get started).
-Depending on your environment and size of your humidor, you may want to add another humidifier to keep it running at the optimal humidity level.
+Hygrometers that come with humidors are often of the analog variety and not incredibly accurate.
+You may want to swap that out for a digital hygrometer, but if you don’t, the analog is fine to start with.
+Depending on your environment and the size of your humidor, you may want to add another humidifier to keep it running at the optimal humidity level.

-Once you have all of your accessories out of your humidor and the box is empty, it’s time to start seasoning.
+Once you have all your accessories out of your humidor and the box is empty, it’s time to start seasoning.